RetroDECK/ES-DE/THEMES-DEV.md

     - `fanart` - This will look for a fan art image.
     - `none` - No image will be used, instead the game name will be displayed as text.
     - Default is `marquee`
-* `defaultItem` - type: PATH
+* `defaultImage` - type: PATH
-    - Path to the default image file which will be displayed if the image defined via the `staticItem` or `itemType` property is not found.
+    - Path to the default image file which will be displayed if the image defined via the `staticImage` or `imageType` property is not found.
 Most common extensions are supported (including .svg, .jpg, .png, and unanimated .gif).
+* `itemSize` - type: NORMALIZED_PAIR
+    - Size of the overall item prior to multiplication by the `itemScale` value, i.e. the size of all unselected items.
+If one of the axis is defined as `-1` then it will be set to the same pixel value as the other axis, resulting in a perfectly square item.
+If not using this approach then both axes need to be defined.
+    - Minimum value per axis is `0.05` and maximum value per axis is `1`
+    - Default is `0.15 0.25`
+* `itemScale` - type: FLOAT.
+    - Selected overall item is scaled by the value defined by this property.
+    - Minimum value is `0.5` and maximum value is `2`
+    - Default is `1.05`
+* `itemSpacing` - type: NORMALIZED_PAIR
+    - The horizontal and vertical space between items.
+This value is added to the unscaled item size, i.e. `itemSize` before it's been multiplied by `itemScale`.
+This means that if an axis is set to `0` then unscaled items will be perfectly adjacent to each other on that axis but if `itemScale` has been set to higher than `1` then the currently selected item will overlap adjacent items.
+If this property is omitted then spacing will be automatically calculated so that no overlaps occur during scaling.
+However you'd normally want to define and adjust this property for an optimal layout.
+If one of the axis is defined as `-1` then it will be set to the same pixel value as the other axis.
+Note that all spacing calculations are based on the value defined by `itemSize` which may or may not be the same as the actual image sizes, depending on their aspect ratios and if the `imageFit` property is used.
+    - Minimum value per axis is `0` and maximum value per axis is `0.1`
+* `fractionalRows` - type: BOOLEAN
+    - Whether to allow rendering of fractional rows of items.
+If set to false then the effective area of the overall element size will be snapped to the item height multiplied by `itemScale`.
+Note that if setting `itemScale` too high relative to the `itemSpacing` Y axis value then fractional rows may still be rendered even if the `fractionalRows` property is set to false.
+    - Default is `false`
+* `itemTransitions` - type: STRING
+    - How to render item transitions when navigating the grid.
+By default a scaling and opacity fade animation will be played when moving between items (assuming `itemScale` and `unfocusedItemOpacity` have not been set to `1`) but if this property is set to `instant` then transitions will be immediate.
+    - Valid values are `animate` or `instant`
+    - Default is `animate`
+* `rowTransitions` - type: STRING
+    - How to render row transitions when navigating the grid.
+By default a sliding animation will be rendered when moving between rows but if this property is set to `instant` then transitions will be immediate.
+    - Valid values are `animate` or `instant`
+    - Default is `animate`
+* `unfocusedItemOpacity` - type: FLOAT
+    - Sets the opacity for the items that are not currently focused.
+    - Minimum value is `0.1` and maximum value is `1`
+    - Default is `1`
+* `imageRelativeScale` - type: FLOAT.
+    - This property makes it possible to size the image defined by `staticImage`, `imageType` or `defaultImage` relative to the overall item size.
+This is mostly useful when combined with the `backgroundImage` and `selectorImage` properties.
+    - Minimum value is `0.2` and maximum value is `1`
+    - Default is `1`
+* `imageFit` - type: STRING
+    - Controls how to fit the image within the aspect ratio defined by `itemSize`.
+To scale and preserve the original aspect ratio, set the value to `contain`, to stretch/squash the image to fill the entire area set it to `fill` and to crop the image to fill the entire area set it to `cover`
+    - Valid values are `contain`, `fill` or `cover`
+    - Default is `contain`
+* `imageColor` - type: COLOR
+    - Applies a color shift to the images defined by `staticImage`, `imageType` and `defaultImage` by multiplying each pixel's color by this color value.
+For example, an all-white image with `FF0000` applied would become completely red.
+You can also control the transparency of the images by setting the value to for example `FFFFFFAA`.
+This keeps all pixels at their normal color and only affects the alpha channel.
+* `imageColorEnd` - type: COLOR
+    - Works in the exact same way as `imageColor` but can be set as the end color to apply a color shift gradient.
+    - Default is the same value as `imageColor`
+* `imageGradientType` - type: STRING
+    - The direction to apply the color gradient if both `imageColor` and `imageColorEnd` have been defined.
+    - Valid values are `horizontal` or `vertical`
+    - Default is `horizontal`
 * `backgroundImage` - type: PATH
-    - Path to an optional background image file which will be displayed behind the image defined by `staticItem`, `itemType` or `defaultItem`.
+    - Path to an optional background image file which will be displayed behind the image defined by `staticImage`, `imageType` or `defaultImage`.
 The aspect ratio for this image will not be preserved, it will be stretched or squashed to the aspect ratio set by `itemSize`.
 Most common extensions are supported (including .svg, .jpg, .png, and unanimated .gif).
 * `backgroundRelativeScale` - type: FLOAT.
     - This property makes it possible to size the background relative to the overall item size.
 This is mostly useful when combined with the `selectorImage` property.
     - Minimum value is `0.2` and maximum value is `1`